 – Simple: do something crazy! “

 Ah OK.
 Okay, drop the fairing and….
 Trash can.
 We will only keep the minimum to have a very nasty look, hence this fork crown strongly inspired by the RSV4.
-A few optimizations for welcoming a passenger with a more welcoming saddle and handles integrated into the shell, a handlebar to adopt a roadster riding position, and for the chassis ….
+Some optimizations for welcoming a passenger with a more welcoming saddle and handles integrated into the shell, a handlebar to adopt a roadster riding position, and for the chassis…

 “Chief, the frame ?